stormychel/stormychel/README.md

   Projects that bridge **macOS/iOS development**, **AI**, **IBM Cloud**, or **Quantum Experimentation** — from intuitive interfaces to real-time visualizations of complex systems.

 - **⚛️ Current vision:**
-  Building toward a future where **Swift meets Quantum**, leveraging **IBM Cloud** and modern AI tools to craft interfaces that make advanced computation Tangible and human-friendly.
+  Building toward a future where **Swift meets Quantum**, leveraging **IBM Cloud** and modern AI tools to craft interfaces that make advanced computation tangible and human-friendly.

 - **📫 Reach me at:**
   [michelstorms.com](https://www.michelstorms.com)